tezos/tezos-mirror/docs/developer/contributing.rst

   administrator or that signal some exceptional circumstance.

-It's also important to notice that from the node administrator's point of view, it is possible to selectively choose a specific log level for a given component by setting the environment variable ``TEZOS_LOG`` accordingly while running the node.
+It's also important to notice that from the node administrator's point of view, it is possible to choose a specific log level for a given component by setting the environment variable ``TEZOS_LOG`` accordingly while running the node.